Also known as Bile Duct Cancer. The major function of the bile duct is to move a fluid called bile produced in the liver to the gallbladder

 Cholangiocarcinoma is a rare and aggressive cancer.
 It usually shows up late because its early symptoms are vague and often overlooked.
 Common signs include yellowing of the skin and eyes (jaundice), itching, abdominal pain, weight loss, and fever.

-- Understanding the word’s origin helps us grasp the nature of this disease.
+Understanding the word’s origin helps us grasp the nature of this disease.
+To understand cholangiocarcinoma increases your effective engagement — and effective engagement improves survival outcomes.

 The term “cholangiocarcinoma” points directly to its roots in the bile ducts and its cancerous nature.
-The complexity of the word mirrors the complexity of the disease, which affects multiple systems and needs a comprehensive treatment approach.
+The complexity of the word mirrors the complexity of the disease, which affects multiple systems and requires a comprehensive treatment approach.

 Understanding Cholangiocarcinoma